ClementNerma/NightOS/docs/specs/services.md

 ## Third-party communication

-An application can enable communication to and from other applications thanks to a service.
+An application can enable communication to and from other applications using a service.

 For instance, let's consider two applications, A and B. If A wants to be able to be contacted by other applications (such as B), it sets up a service and subscribes to it.
 Then, when B sends a message to the service, it is forwarded to A through a notification by the service itself.